 In the morning transfer to to the Anchorage train station on own.
 Board the famous Alaska Railroad in the morning and travel through beautiful Alaska's winter landscape to Fairbanks.
 During the train ride, enjoy spectacular views of the Alaska Range and possibly even Denali (weather permitting).
 You will arrive in Fairbanks in the evening and transfer to the hotel via hotel courtesy shuttle.
 Overnight in Fairbanks.

 This afternoon, a narrated tour brings you to the highlights of Fairbanks.
 During the tour, you will visit the Morris Thompson Cultural Center where you will find great exhibits about Interior Alaska.
 Then stop at the Trans Alaska Pipeline where your guide will explain the astonishing engineering of the pipeline, the oil field in Prudhoe Bay, and the Alaska oil industry.
 From there, continue to the Museum of the North with its dramatic architecture and new exhibit galleries (when the Museum of the North is closed the tour will go to the Antique Auto Museum instead).
 And finally, you will stop by the Santa Claus house in the town of North Pole, Alaska.
+On days when the Santa Claus House is closed, you will take pictures outside of the building.

 Late in the evening you will be picked up for an Aurora viewing tour.
 An approximate 45-minute drive will take you to an Aurora viewing cabin.
 The cabin is designed especially for viewing the Northern Lights and located away from the city lights that can hinder Aurora viewing.
 We recommend you dress warmly for this tour so you may view the Northern Lights from outdoor as well as the cabin.
 Hot beverages are provided and the cabin will have a bathroom or an outhouse facility.
 Your driver will return you to your hotel around 2:30am.
 Overnight in Fairbanks.